tbensky/selenium-peoplesoft/README.md

 When I first started this, I would print my final plan on paper, get out a ruler for keeping track, and type each line into PS.
 Usually to the tune of 180 classes or so.
 I know this is crazy, but in large (government) organizations, I think printing data on one computer to enter into another computer is pretty common.
 In a case like this, there is simply no alternative (TINA?).

-At one point a while back, I said "enough."
-For at least a week, I was contemplating aiming a video feed at my computer screen, and using OpenCV, to control an Arudino Leonardo simulating mouse clicks and keystrokes to input my data.
-Luckily, a friend who does web-development once showed me a testing tool called "Selenium," so I decided to take a look.
-It even says on their website "Boring web-based administration tasks can (and should) also be automated..."

-This repository shows how I use Selenium to read in my CSV and type it into PS for me.
+This repository shows how I use Python to read in my CSV and use Selenium to "type" it into PS for me.

 # Quick Introduction to Selenium

 [Selenium](https://www.selenium.dev) is some core of all of the popular web-browsers (Chrome, Firefox, Safari) that can be controlled via software.
-That means all clicks, fill-in boxes, 'save' buttons and the like can be triggered using software.
+That means all clicks, fill-in boxes, dropdowns, 'save' buttons and the like can be controlled using software.
 I use the Python 'bindings' for it, and somehow when I run my Python script, a Chrome browser opens up that says "Chrome is being controlled by automated test software."
-This means two things: 1) The host server (i.e. PS) doesn't know anything unsual is going on--it's just Chrome afterall and 2) I don't click to control this browser; the Python script does.
+This means two things: 1) The host server (i.e. PS) doesn't know anything unsual is going on--it's just Chrome afterall and 2) I don't click or type anything to control this browser; the Python script controls it.

 ## Read a web-page and retrieve some information from it